 More relevant the top of funnel audience is, less it will cost for you to engage and acquire them.
 There will be some users who will buy your product with one interaction, so it is also advised to set up a campaign with a conversion objective with the TOF audience.

 If the product cost is less/affordable, it will take lesser interaction and smaller funnel to convert.
 But if you into luxury or premium product or your product cost is significantly higher, it might take more interaction to convert users.

 4. Setting up the right budget:

-Once you have set up the funnel, you should keep in mind that Facebook will need at least 40 to 50 conversion in the last 7 days to optimize your campaign.
+Once you have set up the funnel, you should keep in mind that Facebook will need at least 40 to 50 conversion in 7 days to optimize your campaign.
 So, you need to estimate the budget of your top and mid-funnel campaigns accordingly.